-If you are like me, you’re probably eager to find out more about freestyle snowboarding.
+If you’re anything like me, you’re probably now desperate to start freestyle snowboarding.

 I wanted to jump on a snowboard before I even knew how to turn!

-That said, to get started, you need to find a suitable facility.
+That said, to get started, you need to find a suitable resort.
 So, where are the best freestyle snowboarding resorts in the world?

 Here are some of the best snowboarding resorts in the world for freestyle snowboarding: